eduvpn/vpn-server-node/CONFIG_CHANGES.md

 the 2.x life cycle are NOT required.
 Any existing configuration file will keep working!

+## 2.2.0

+- As all the firewall generation support, i.e.
+  `vpn-server-node-generate-firewall`  was removed, there is no longer a `/etc/vpn-server-node/firewall.php`.
+This file can now be removed.

 ## 2.1.4

 - A new configuration option `manageFirewall` that takes boolean was added to